Useful Notes: Prehistoric Life

 - -raptor: Greek for "thief", "plunderer" or "robber": since the Jurassic Park success identifies mainly dromaeosaurids (ex.
 Pyroraptor, Bambiraptor), but many other theropod dinosaurs have this as well.
 Ex.
 Oviraptor, Megaraptor, and Fukuiraptor.
 Accipitrids and Falconids are commonly called raptors, but there is yet to be a genus in this group that has this ending to it's specific name.

-- -titan: often attributed to giant sauropods.
-Ex.
-Giraffatitan and Paralititan.
-But also some hadrosaurs: Olorotitan, "Anatotitan".
+- -titan: often attributed to giant sauropods like Giraffatitan and Paralititan.
+Also applied some hadrosaurs, like Olorotitan and some theropods, such as Tyrannotitan.

 - -cephale (greek for "head"): "cephale" is typical of pachycephalosaurians, Ex.
 Homalocephale, Prenocephale.